From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Institutional Background and Related Literature

 A substantial empirical literature compares Islamic equity indices to conventional benchmarks.
-Early work such as \citet{HakimRashidian2002} and subsequent studies show that Islamic indices differ systematically in sector composition and leverage and often display similar or slightly better risk-adjusted performance.
-Using global and regional indices, \citet{HoRahman2014} find that Islamic indices generally underperform conventional benchmarks in normal periods but experience smaller losses during crises. \citet{Jawadi2014} and \citet{BenRejebArfaoui2019} document that Islamic indices exhibit distinct volatility dynamics and co-movement patterns, with evidence of diversification benefits and different responses to shocks.\footnote{See also, for example, \citet{RanaAkhter2015}, \citet{Ajmi2014}, and \citet{CharlesDarnePop2015} for related evidence.} More recent analyses around the global financial crisis and Covid-19 show that Shariah-compliant stocks and indices tend to have lower leverage, greater exposure to defensive sectors, and smaller drawdowns, consistent with their screening rules.\citep[e.g.][]{Ashraf2022,Asutay2022,Rizwan2022}
+Early work such as \citet{HakimRashidian2004} and subsequent studies show that Islamic indices differ systematically in sector composition and leverage and often display similar or slightly better risk-adjusted performance.
+Using global and regional indices, \citet{HoRahman2014} find that Islamic indices generally underperform conventional benchmarks in normal periods but experience smaller losses during crises. \citet{JawadiLouhichi2014} and \citet{BenRejebArfaoui2019} document that Islamic indices exhibit distinct volatility dynamics and co-movement patterns, with evidence of diversification benefits.
+More recent analyses around the global financial crisis and COVID-19 show that Shariah-compliant stocks tend to have lower leverage, greater exposure to defensive sectors, and smaller drawdowns \citep{AshrafRizwan2022,AsutayMalik2022}.

-Other studies focus on volatility, integration, and co-movement between Islamic and conventional markets.
-They generally find strong long-run integration but different short-run responses to shocks and crisis episodes, again reflecting structural balance-sheet and sectoral differences rather than a fundamentally distinct asset class.\citep[e.g.][]{CharlesDarnePop2015,Jawadi2014,BenRejebArfaoui2019} Overall, this literature establishes that Shariah screening materially affects universe composition, leverage, sector tilts, and crisis performance.
+Other studies focus on volatility, integration, and co-movement between Islamic and conventional markets, generally finding strong long-run integration but different short-run responses to shocks and crisis episodes \citep{CharlesDarne2015,AjmiHammoudeh2014}.
+Overall, this literature establishes that Shariah screening materially affects universe composition, leverage, sector tilts, and crisis performance.

-Parallel work examines the governance, methodology, and standard-setting aspects of Shariah screening.
-These papers describe and compare the screening methodologies of AAOIFI, index providers, and national regulators; highlight heterogeneity in the chosen thresholds (e.g. 30\% vs.\ 33.33\% limits, assets vs.\ market-capitalisation denominators); and debate the extent to which widely used limits such as 30--33\% debt are consistent with the underlying prohibition of \emph{riba}.\citep[e.g.][]{Elgari2004,Hasan2010,Rizaldi2019,Haneef2015} A recurring theme is that the screening layer is not fully harmonised across markets, that investors and managers often lack clarity on how close a portfolio is to alternative standards, and that reclassifications occur when standards or their interpretations change.
-This literature underscores that Shariah screens are neither immutable nor uniquely defined; they are a layer of rules sitting between raw financial statements and portfolio construction.
+Parallel work examines the governance and standard-setting aspects of Shariah screening, highlighting heterogeneity in chosen thresholds and debating the extent to which widely used limits such as 30--33\% debt are consistent with the underlying prohibition of \emph{riba} \citep{ElGari1993,Hasan2010,RizaldyAhmed2019,HaneefMirakhor2020}.
+A recurring theme is that the screening layer is not fully harmonised across markets and that reclassifications occur when standards or their interpretations change.